Mahmudulislamshuvo/ass2/README.md

 ### 📸 **Application Screenshots**

-_Here are a few snapshots of the application in action.
-(Note: The Google Drive links below may not render correctly.
-Please replace them with direct image links from a service like Imgur)._
+_Here are a few snapshots of the application in action._

 |                                               Main Dashboard                                               |                                      Add New Bookmark Form                                       |
 | :--------------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------: |